nickuraltsev/finity/README.md

       .onUnhandledEvent((event, state) => console.log(`Unhandled event ${event} in state ${state}.`))
 ```

-You can register multiple `onUnhandledEvent` handlers.
+You can register multiple `onUnhandledEvent` hooks.
 They will be executed in the same order as they have been registered.

 ### Creating and starting a state machine